veorq/misc/STUDENTS.md

   *Strategies for Overcoming Distraction, Regaining Focus, and Working Smarter All Day Long*.
 Ask me if you want to PDF.

-* Richard Hamming's brilliant artcle [*You and your research*](http://www.cs.virginia.edu/~robins/YouAndYourResearch.pdf).
+* Richard Hamming's brilliant article [*You and your research*](http://www.cs.virginia.edu/~robins/YouAndYourResearch.pdf).

 * Moxie Marlinspike's [career advice